mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Step 12
 Give your #monsterStats element the same border and padding as your #stats element.
 Set its color to #ffffff and give it a #c70d0d background.

+Step 13
+For now, hide your #monsterStats element with the display property.
+Do not change any of the other styling.